kercheval/GradleCMPlugin/README.md

 builds are actually targeted at the next version release, not the last one.

-The increment behavior, build numbers, version format default behaviors can all be overriden using the task variables.
+The increment behavior, build numbers and version format default behaviors can all be overriden using the task variables.

 There are two tasks defined in this plugin:

 ####buildversion

-This task will find the most recent tag (not the highest build number, but the most recently placed) and will use that as the template for the build version.
-The tags used for comparison are filtered based on the validatePattern (see variable section).
+This task will find the most recent (not the highest build number, but the most recently placed) version tag and will use that as the template for the build version.
+The tags used for comparison are filtered based on the validatePattern set in the configuration block (see the variable section).
 The gradle version update occurs at the point at which the task graph is completed.
 This is just after the evaluation phase of the build and just prior to actual task execution.

 ####buildversiontag

 This task will take the current version and write a tag using the current version format.
-This tag is written locally, so if you wish this published in a central repository, you will need to push these tags (this would be 'git push origin --tags' for git users).
-The buildversiontag task always depends on the buildversion task and will use variables created in that task for tag output.
+This tag is written to the local repository for the vcs, so if you wish these tags published in a central repository, you will need to push the tags to the origin repository explicitly (this would be 'git push origin --tags' for git users).
+The buildversiontag task always depends on the buildversion task and will use variables created in buildversion task for tag output.

 ###Build Version Quick Start

-After ensuring the plugin in your script dependencies, add an apply line to your gradle build file.
+After ensuring the plugin is in your script dependencies, add an apply line to your gradle build file.

 ```